 The Great Start Readiness Program (GSRP) is a state funded preschool program for four-year-old's that is coordinated by local ISD's.
 GSRP programming supports the development of young children through partnering with parents.
 GSRP programming acknowledges children must be educated with a whole child view.
-Children operate because they are developing their mind, body, and social emotional capacity.
+Children in the program are developing their mind, body, and social emotional capacity.
 GSRP programming strives to support parents and students in all areas.
 GSRP also recognizes parents are their children's first and best teachers.
 GSRP is a holistic approach to kindergarten readiness for four-year-old children.
+Recently GSRP was ranked as one of the highest quality programs by National Institute for Early Education in the country.